steveattewell/gpt-3.5-turbo-with-memory/README.md

 ## It has a short term memory
 The script saves the last few interactions you had with the AI in a session variable and uses your chat history in subsequent calls to the AI.
 Again, there's more here about that https://platform.openai.com/docs/guides/chat/introduction

-The 'memory' basically builds a longer and longer version of this call to the API so that the API takes into account the last few interactions with it;'s next reponse.
+The 'memory' basically builds a longer and longer version of this call to the API so that the API takes into account the last few interactions with it's next reponse.

 <img width="744" alt="The format of a request to the API" src="https://user-images.githubusercontent.com/21079244/222454340-62389145-bcaa-4e26-870e-76cfb03398bd.png">

 You can change the number of interactions to remember here ```$number_of_interactions_to_remember```

 I can't find any guidance on how many interactions to remember if optimal, or how it affects costs.
 You're on your own there!